scalyr/scalyr-tool/README.md

         priority queries.
     --onlyUseSummaries
         Specifies to only query summaries, and not to search the column store for any summaries not yet populated.
+        No results will be returned unless the summaries queried have been backfilled.
     --no-createSummaries
         Specifies to not create summaries for this query.
     --token=xxx
         Specify the API token.
 For this command, should be a "Read Logs" token.
     --version